Embraer’s Phenom 300/300E is the best selling light jet of the past decade; We look at its varied seating options.

 When operators add either the forward single seat or the two-seat divan, it comes out of an area used for storage and catering.

-That’s good news because regardless of layout, the four facing seats and the rear row of seats 1 by 1 have the exact same legroom.
+That’s good news because, regardless of layout, the four facing seats and the rear row of seats 1 by 1 have the same legroom.

-The different seating options make comparing Phenom 300 pricing a bit more tricky.
+The different seating options make comparing Phenom 300 pricing a bit trickier.

-You have on one end the six-seat NetJets configuration while on the other side is Nicholas Air, which uses the nine-seat option with belted lav and divan.
+You have, on one end, the six-seat NetJets configuration, while on the other side is Nicholas Air, which uses the nine-seat option with a belted lav and divan.

 Operators like Flexjet have a mix of layouts.
-So, it’s important to understand the seating guarantee either via a broker or if your program operator has multiple configurations.
+So, it’s important to understand the seating guarantee, either through a broker or if your program offers multiple configurations.

-Jet cards on the Phenom 300 price more closely to typical midsize aircraft jet cards than light jets.
+Jet cards on the Phenom 300 are priced more closely to typical midsize aircraft jet cards than to light jet cards.

 *Only includes programs with guaranteed availability and fixed one-way pricing. **Includes estimated fuel surcharge

 Beyond the hourly rates, there are many program rules and policies to consider.
 Is deicing included?
 What are the daily minimums?
 How about peak day surcharges?
-What’s the lead-time for reservations and cancelations.
+What’s the lead time for reservations and cancellations? cancellations?

 Self-promotion alert: An annual subscription of $250 to Private Jet Card Comparisons will enable you to quickly compare the Phenom 300 across all its providers by 65 different variables.

-It should be noted, while the 300 is still be manufactured and delivered, new orders are only for the 300E.
+It should be noted that while the 300 is still being manufactured and delivered, new orders are only for the 300E.

-Well, choosing to own versus a share, lease or jet card is going to come down to your flying needs, and how many hours per year you fly, and all of the normal inputs.
+Well, choosing to own versus a share, lease, or jet card is going to come down to your flying needs, how many hours per year you fly, and all the usual inputs.

 You shouldn’t let emotions impact a major financial decision, right?

-Yesterday Embraer announced several enhancements, including cabin noise reduction, slightly faster-cruising speed, and increased range.
+Yesterday, Embraer announced several enhancements, including reduced cabin noise, a slightly faster cruising speed, and increased range.

-Along with a list of avionics improvements, including a runway overrun awareness and alerting system, that should help those of you who are left-brain dominant.
+Along with a list of avionics improvements, including a runway overrun awareness and alerting system, which should help those of you who are left-brain dominant.

 That said, Embraer’s new slick interiors (pictured in the introduction and above) for the Phenom 300E now allow owners the same design options as its Praetor 500 and Praetor 600 midsize and super-midsize jets.

-For that reason, some of the interiors with piano black finishes and the like are probably better suited for Part 91 operations as opposed to Part 135, as they are designed for private usage as opposed to the wear and tear of charter or fleet flying.
+For that reason, some interiors with piano black finishes and the like are probably better suited for Part 91 operations than for Part 135, as they are designed for private use rather than the wear and tear of charter or fleet flying.

 If you appreciate craftsmanship and beautiful design, I can see being swayed by the new interior options and performance to full ownership.
 After all, next to your home and office, your jet may be one of the places you spend a good chunk of your time.